jekyll/jekyll/site/_docs/posts.md

 ### Creating Post Files

-To create a new post, all you need to do is create a new file in the `_posts` directory.
+To create a new post, all you need to do is create a file in the `_posts` directory.
 How you name files in this folder is important.
 Jekyll requires blog post files to be named according to the following format: